Antioquia Department

-Medellín is Antioquia's capital city, and the second-largest city in the country.
-Other important towns are Santa Fe de Antioquia, the old capital located on the Cauca River, and Puerto Berrío on the Magdalena.
+Medellín is Antioquia's capital and the second-largest city in the country.
+Other important towns are Rionegro located on the easter, Apartadó on the Caribbean Coast, Santa Fe de Antioquia, the old capital on the Cauca River, and Puerto Berrío on the Magdalena.

 Geography

 Antioquia is the sixth-largest Department of Colombia.
 It is predominantly mountainous, crossed by the Cordillera Central and the Cordillera Occidental of the Andes.
 The Cordillera Central divides to form the Aburrá valley, in which the capital, Medellín, is located.
 The Cordillera Central forms the plateaus of Santa Rosa de Osos and Rionegro.

 While 80% of the department's territory is mountainous, Antioquia also has lowlands in Bajo Cauca, Magdalena Medio, and eastern Sonsón, as well as coastline on the Caribbean Sea, in Urabá.
 This area has a tropical climate and is of high strategic importance due to its location.